-Clinical research means research that prospectively gathers evidence of the benefits and harms of various treatment/interventions options for cancer, directly involves a person or group of people, or uses materials from humans, such as their behavior or collecting samples of their tissue.
-Applications in this area can include: trials of new medications, trials of novel medication combinations, social behavioral health interventions, or health care delivery comparisons.
+Clinical research means research that prospectively gathers evidence of the benefits and harms of various treatment/interventions options for tobacco-related diseases, directly involves a particular person or group of people, or uses materials from humans, such as their behavior or collecting samples of their tissue.
+Applications in this area can include, social behavioral health interventions, health care delivery comparisons, or trials of new medications or medication combinations.